-Like traditional sprayers, the best airless paint sprayers can produce a wide, high-pressure spray that allows for faster painting compared to manual applications.
-The best airless paint sprayer for home painting projects may also come with an adjustable nozzle, a variety of tips, and multiple filters that you can change or customize for fine or broad spray applications.
+The best airless paint sprayer models produce a wide, high-pressure spray that allows for faster painting compared to manual application.
+Airless paint sprayers may also come with an adjustable nozzle, a variety of tips, and multiple filters that you can change or customize for fine or broad spray applications.

-- BEST OVERALL: Graco Magnum Project Painter Plus Paint Sprayer
+- BEST OVERALL: Graco Magnum 262800 X5 Stand Airless Paint Sprayer

-- BEST FOR PRECISION: Graco Magnum 262800 X5 Stand Airless Paint Sprayer
+- BEST FOR PRECISION: Graco 17A466 TrueCoat 360 DS Paint Sprayer

 Corded vs. Cordless

-One more important note: Don’t confuse cordless airless paint sprayers with HVLP sprayers, which can look very similar, but operate on air pressure.
+Keep in mind that cordless sprayers run on batteries.
+You can only use one for so long before it needs a recharge.
+Don’t confuse cordless airless paint sprayers with HVLP sprayers, which can look very similar, but operate on air pressure.

-- Corded airless paint sprayers are more popular for a few reasons.
-First, there are more models available from different manufacturers.
-Another great feature is that many corded sprayers can pull paint directly from the can or bucket instead of from a paint canister you have to preload.
+Corded airless paint sprayers have a larger following for a few reasons.
+First, more manufacturers offer more models.
+What’s more, many corded sprayers can pull paint directly from the can or bucket instead of from a paint canister you have to preload.

 Maximum Yearly Use